andreszs/cordova-plugin-sms-retriever/README.md

 [![Donate](demo/images/PayPal-Donate-Button.png)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=G33QACCVKYD7U)

-For support, you may post in the **Issues** section.
-Be aware that I don't have much time for dealing with Java and the Android APIs, so before you start complaining that *X does not work*, make sure to compare the plugin behavior across different devices and emulators in order to locate the exact source of the problem.
+For support, you may post in the **GitHub Issues** section.
+Before reporting that *X does not work*, please compare the plugin behavior across different devices and emulators in order to locate the exact source of the problem.

 ## How to post Issues